13+ Best Construction Safety Tips for 2023 – SafetyVideos.com

 2. Maintain a Clean, Orderly Workplace

 The typical job site isn’t considered a pinnacle of cleanliness, but cleanliness and order are extremely important in the construction industry.
-When using MEWPs (mobile elevating work platforms), ensuring that the platform is kept clean and free from trip or slip hazards is an integral part of any proper safety program.
+When using MEWPs (mobile elevating work platforms), ensuring that the platform is kept clean and free from trip or slip hazards is integral to any proper safety program.

 Equipment should always be cleaned following bad weather to prevent slips.
 This is important for platforms and equipment like metal ladders or any raised environment where slipping might put workers’ safety at risk.